- Data centers: 1 UK location

 Most web hosting companies in the UK share a similar pricing pattern.
 They attract users with affordable initial deals and then increase the renewal prices.

 tsoHost is one of the few providers with fixed prices.
-You can get £1-£2 discount by prepaying for one year, and the discount carries over even when you renew the plan.
+You can get a £1-£2 discount by prepaying for one year, and the discount carries over even when you renew the plan.

 As the UK web host has fair rates, you can get a plan that stays affordable throughout your stay.
 It’s quite an advantage if you want to stick with a provider long-term.